 Driving in Bali

 Of course there are risks involved!
-Just like in Thailand there are a lot of people who get involved in accidents which can ruin your whole trip.
+Just like in Thailand (read more about renting a scooter in Koh Tao) there are a lot of people who get involved in accidents which can ruin your whole trip.
 Driving in Bali is not for the faint hearted as roads are winding and super narrow.
 The island is actually not designed for heavy traffic and cars hardly fit next to each other on the road.
 Every time I am in a car I close my eyes so now and then when my driver is making a move I am not completely confident about.
-If you decide on driving in Bali whether a scooter or a car just don’t get too confident and always be aware of the risks.
+If you decide rent a motorbike in Bali or a car just don’t get too confident and always be aware of the risks.
 Driving in Bali is only for the experienced drivers or the ones that drive carefully.
 Be aware that road conditions can be really bad especially if you go off the beaten path.

 Bali scooter rental scams exist, but mostly involve corrupt police.
 A lot of people I know have been stopped and asked for an international drivers license.
 If you cant show them they will ask for money, you will mostly get away by paying them a couple dollars.
 Always pretend to not have any cash on you!